 - Governments in each nation to ensure evidence based, standardised and consistent breastfeeding education is included as part of statutory personal, health and social education in schools.

 - Employers to ensure career or life-time salaries are not adversely effected by a woman’s choice to breastfeed.

 - UK Government to legislate for breastfeeding breaks and facilities suitable in all workplaces for breastfeeding or expressing breast milk.

 - The Department of Health and Social Care should introduce legislation to support and protect breastfeeding infants and their mothers in public places.

 RCPCH calls on:

-- UK and devolved Governments to ensure reliable, comparable data are recorded across the UK, to measure breastfeeding initiation, at 6-8 weeks, and at suitable intervals up until 12 months of aged with data analysed centrally to ensure that local, regional and national comparisons and monitoring of trends are conducted using consistent, comparable methods.
+- UK and devolved Governments to ensure reliable, comparable data are recorded across the UK, to measure breastfeeding initiation, at 6-8 weeks, and at suitable intervals up until 12 months of age with data analysed centrally to ensure that local, regional and national comparisons and monitoring of trends are conducted using consistent, comparable definitions and methods.